datacraft360degree-page/New/README.md

          if (now > effectiveOutTime) {
            isClosedBooking = true;
-           // Check if user unlocked this closed booking via the "Edit Closed Booking" button within the last 1 hour if (isClosedBookingUnlocked(b.id)) {
-             isClosedBooking = false; // Temporarily treat as editable for 1 hour }

            if (now > effectiveOutTime + (730 * 24 * 60 * 60 * 1000)) {
               isPast730Days = true;
            }